 What if you had been born color blind, and you were presented with the same choice?
 You are reading a book much like this one, and the author claims that if you put in a year of intense effort, you will have a visual experience that is wonderful.
 Note that I can’t use the word “color,” in the conversation.

 How do you convince people to learn something they haven’t experienced?
 Like teaching a color-blind person to see color, if that were possible?
-The things that you might learn from various books are trivial in comparison, because this is transformational.
-And so it is part of our mnemonic.

 But most of your efforts at learning and change revolve around the idea that some combination of words, arranged in a manner called “logical,” or “rational,” is all it takes.
 But obviously this doesn’t work.
 There are hundreds of millions who wish to stop smoking or alter their eating habits, but they can’t.
 For the most part they know more than you about the evils of smoking, and they have read dozens of diet books.
 The information alone doesn’t do the job.
 There is much more going on than just talking to yourself.
-You have to comprehend this, and then use this knowledge.

 I just walked you through a thought experiment to try to get you to grasp the totality of your being.
 Now I want to bring in the scientists.
 Each of them has written a book that is a best seller, and that I recommend.

 A very popular book, often quoted, is Daniel Kahneman’s Thinking, Fast and Slow.
 I present the following quote as to convince you that there is more going on inside than you talking to yourself.

 “Psychologists have been intensely interested for several decades in the two modes of thinking …

 System 1 operates automatically and quickly, with little or no effort and no sense of voluntary control.